bandlab/Guide/encoder_setup/getting_started.md

 ## [Getting started with OBS](http://chew.tv/guide/encoder_setup/open_broadcast_software)

 OBS is awesome.
-This section will talk you through how to get started.
+This section will talk you through how to use the [right bitrates](http://chew.tv/guide/encoder_setup/bitrates) and get started with:

 - [OBS for Mac](http://chew.tv/guide/encoder_setup/obs_mac)
 - [OBS for PC](http://chew.tv/guide/encoder_setup/obs_pc)